Khiamniungan Cultural Troupe

 Origin of the Khiamniungans

-The Origin of this community is the folktale that has been originally passed on verbally through manifold generations (estimated 1500 years) which deeply rooted and belief the Origin of their ancestors from the place called 'Khiamniunga' meaning the 'Source Of Water' located Between Panso Hq and Noklak district near Tsuwao village.
+The Origin of this community can be understood in terms of oral tradition transmitted through manifold generations (estimated 1500 years) which deeply rooted and belief the Origin of their ancestors from the place called 'Khiamniunga' meaning the 'Source Of Water' located Between Panso Hq and Noklak district near Tsuwao village.
 After they settled at this place for centuries, a group of people moved towards the west to the place called Lumoking and later, to Pathso village.
-However, with the rise of its population, they gradually spread especially towards the east, setting up many villages throughout their conquered territory and to the Far East beyond India, reaching down across Myanmar.
-This tribe could be seen Unique as they commonly believe in their origin from one exact place unlike those of the other tribe inhabitants of Nagaland.
+However, with the rise of its population, they gradually spread especially towards the east, setting up many villages throughout their conquered territory and to the Far East beyond India, i.e. some parts of Myanmar.
+This tribe could be seen Unique as they commonly believe in their origin from one exact place unlike those of the other tribes inhabitants of Nagaland.

 In the book of Furer Haimendorf Christoph Von, 'the Return to Naked Nagas', he called these people 'Kalyo Kengyu' (Slate House Dwellers) as they were found living under 'Slated roof Houses' at the time of his visit.